shaunsingh/makeSSP_SAVR/README.md

 Known Issue: The extension will give you an error when using the 6 seconds option This is an issue with the notification API, the extention will still work as intended

-Made with love by Shaurya, Abrahim, Venya, and Ria
+Project by Shaurya, Abrahim, Venya, and Ria

 Built using Html, CSS, and JavaScript